Emily-Jiang/vsummit-12factor-app-a/README.md

 More information on MicroProfile can be found [here](https://microprofile.io/)

 ### Health

 The health status can be used to determine if the 'computing node' needs to be discarded/restarted or not.
 Specification [here](https://microprofile.io/project/eclipse/microprofile-health)

 The class **ServiceHealthCheck** contains an example of a custom check which can be integrated to health status checks of the instance.
 The index page contains a link to the status data.

 ### Rest Client

 A type safe invocation of HTTP rest endpoints.
 Specification [here](https://microprofile.io/project/eclipse/microprofile-rest-client)

 The example calls one endpoint from another JAX-RS resource where generated Rest Client is injected as CDI bean.

+### Create a docker image
+Build the project by executing the following command
+    mvn verify
+    docker build -t liberty-service-a:1.0 .